 One of the main bodies overseeing the accreditation and registration of counsellors in the United Kingdom is the British Association for Counselling and Psychotherapy (BACP).
 I am a BACP Registered Counsellor, which means I have met their criteria for qualified and experienced therapists and work in accordance with their ethical framework.

-I work from private offices located in Alresford, Andover and Basingstoke.
+I work from private offices located in Andover and Basingstoke.

 Therapy sessions are 50 minutes and are scheduled at the same time and day on a weekly basis.

 The cost of each individual session is £75, couples & family sessions are from £90, however a limited number of spaces are available for low income or student clients; please contact me to enquire about availability.

 Any cancellation of appointments requires 24 hours notice.
 In cases where the required notice is not provided the session fee will need to be paid in full.
 Payments are accepted in cash or by bank transfer.